Flying drones or model aircraft recreationally

 - No night flying (generally).

-- No flying in or through cloud or fog, and you should.
+- No flying in or through cloud or fog.

 - Be able to see the aircraft with your own eyes (rather than through first-person-view [FPV, binoculars, telescopes]) at all times, (unless you operate under the procedures of an approved model flying association.
 Contact the MAAA for more information about flying FPV).

 - You must not fly closer than 30 metres to vehicles, boats, buildings or people.

 - In controlled airspace, which covers most Australian cities, you must not fly higher than 120 metres (400 feet) above the ground.